-One of the common concerns when installing a package is how long to keep the queen caged.
-Experienced beekeepers have very different philosophies on this subject, ranging from “just release her with the package” to “keep her confined 7 to 10 days.”
+One of the common concerns when installing a new package of bees is how long to keep the queen caged.
+Experienced beekeepers have very different philosophies on this subject, ranging from “just release her with the package” to “keep her confined for 7 to 10 days.”
 Several readers have asked why I recommend 2-3 days.

 You can’t make a hard and fast rule, partly because there are many unknowns.
 For example, you don’t know how long the queen and the bees in your package have been together.
-It will depend on several things, including how far they were shipped.
+The answer depends on several things, including how far the bees traveled.

 The released queen may wait a few days before she starts to lay.
 Let’s say 3 days.
 Now your workers are 17-18 days old when the first egg is laid.
-So now add 21 days before the first worker brood starts to hatch.
+So now add 21 days before the first worker brood starts to emerge.
 Now your original workers are 38-39 days old.
-Recall that your spring/summer workers are going to live an average of 28-42 days.
+Recall that your spring and summer workers are going to live an average of 28-42 days.

 Rusty